ashu021/vulnhub-writeups/dc-2writeup.md

 root\@DC-2:\~\#

-**My experience: This is my third CTF, in terms of CTF ‘s, I enjoyed a lot in solving this CTF, learned a lot of new things, amazing experience, CTF are the best way to learn new stuff in field of pentesting.**
+**My experience: This is my third CTF,but i am making the writeup for the first time in terms of CTF ‘s, I enjoyed a lot in solving this CTF, learned a lot of new things, amazing experience, CTF are the best way to learn new stuff in field of pentesting.**